iabraham/bioe205/lectures/lec06/index.md

 [^1]: No assumption is made that you have taken that class; if you are concurrently registered you will see the field axioms this semester.
 If not, ignore the statement.
 [^2]: Which BIOE205 isn't, so we must wrap up the discussion.
-[^3]: As you will see on this page, some of the "transforms", especially the first discrete ones, doesn't actually involve integrals, but it is common refer to them all as transforms anyway.
+[^3]: As you will see on this page, some of the "transforms", especially the first discrete ones, doesn't actually involve integrals, but it is common to refer to them all as transforms anyway.
 [^4]: For example, they are infinitely differentiable, admit Taylor series expansions, are orthogonal, etc.